Sorry, nothing in cart.

 - Exposure to allergens and irritants: People who are exposed to allergens and irritants develop the risk of asthma.

 - Hygiene Hypothesis: This hypothesis explains that those babies who have not been exposed to microbes in their early childhood have a tendency to develop asthma in their adulthood.
 Those working with farms or living with pets have reduced chances to develop asthma.

 - Medical Conditions: Those whom allergic rhinitis, hay fever, and atopic eczema tend to develop asthma more than those who don’t have.

-- Exacerbation: Some people develop a sudden attack of asthma triggered by several factors like dust, mould, cockroach allergens, cat and dog hair etc.
+- Exacerbation: Some people develop a sudden attack of asthma triggered by several factors like dust, mold, cockroach allergens, cat and dog hair, etc.